 Priscilla Shirer- Mystic by David Sheldon

-War Room- A Review by Hip and Thigh
+War Room- A Review at Hip and Thigh

 Stand Firm: A Review of War Room at Satisfaction Through Christ